Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Step 7

+On day 4, you can look at the seeds.
+You’ll see that germination has occurred, and the basil seedlings are growing!
 At this point, you have a decision to make.
-Take a look at the germination rate, if it looks good and the seedlings are similar to the ones in the image below you can remove the lid and allow the young plants to receive light.
+Look at the germination rate; if it looks good and the seedlings are similar to the ones in the image below, you can remove the lid and allow the young plants to receive light.

-If the basil plants are smaller, or the germination rate is low, replace the cover for another day or two.
+If the basil plants are smaller or the germination rate is low, replace the cover for another day or two.

 Check the soil surface to see if it's dry.